College/Institute: EPI, and Institute of Food and Agricultural Sciences

 Curriculum vitae: PDF

-Hobby: Fly fishing
+Hobby: Fresh and saltwater fishing

 If they reach their goal, the chemical could become an insecticide used to impregnate bednet materials –- one of the most effective malaria control methods –- or be used to spray the interior walls of homes.
 In either application the insecticide would be safe to the touch for humans but would selectively kill mosquitoes by diffusion, attacking their central nervous systems.
+Likewise, a spatial repellent could be applied to walls or formulated into some kind of an emanator so that it repels insects and prevents them from entering homes.

 Phone: (352) 273-9417